twinstar6980/Twinning.Documentation/english/usage.md

 	* **`-method`** : *`string`*

-		Specify the method to be executed, followed by the ID of the method.
+		Specify the method to be executed, followed by the identifier of the method.

 		If the input value is `?filtered`, the available features will be filtered based on the input value and listed for the user to consider.